 An aching shoulder that affects arm movement may not seem too serious, but it’s a red flag that you could be developing a frozen shoulder.
 The board-certified orthopedic surgeons at Northeast Orthopaedics & Sports Medicine can limit the severity of a frozen shoulder when you get treatment in the early stage.
 Without treatment, your recovery could take years, so don't wait to schedule an appointment.
-Use the online booking feature, or call one of their offices in Live Oak or San Antonio, Texas.
+Use the online booking feature, or call one of their offices in Shertz, Live Oak or San Antonio, Texas.

 In your shoulder joint, the round area of your upper arm fits into the cup-like socket in your shoulder blade.
 The entire joint is covered by connective tissue that forms the shoulder capsule.